rustshop/rustshop/infra/README.bootstrapping.md

 https://learn.cantrill.io/courses/730712/lectures/24950119 for instructions.

 If you selected "Access key - Programmatic access" option, you should be presented with access keys details.
-Store it somewhere safe locally.
+Keep it around safe locally.
+It will be need soon.

 Though it isn't strictly necessary, but if you are like me and AWS is a bit new to you  consider enrolling into